Confetti (2006 film): Plot

 Isabelle and Josef, meanwhile, are intensely determined to win, owing to unexplained financial difficulties.
 Suspicious and competitive, they become increasingly paranoid that the competition is being 'fixed' against them in favour of Matt and Sam, eventually resorting to the extreme measure of having Isabelle's nose – and her extremely large nostrils – altered by plastic surgery (with the result being that the nose she ends up with is much longer than her original one).
-In the process, however, they find themselves combating their own anxieties; Josef, in particular, finds himself confronting his jealousy over Isabelle's friendship with their tennis coach, Jesus (Jesús de Miguel), and insecurity over his largely finished tennis career and that he will not be able to be a worthy husband to Isabelle.
+In the process, however, they find themselves combating their own anxieties; Josef, in particular, finds himself confronting his jealousy over Isabelle's friendship with their tennis coach, Jesus, and insecurity over his largely finished tennis career and that he will not be able to be a worthy husband to Isabelle.
 Joanna and Michael, however, find their plans challenged at every turn by Vivienne, who has no intention of putting a naked couple on the front of the magazine should they win.
 Michael, an experienced naturist, angrily resists Vivienne's efforts to make him dress up for the wedding, but Joanna, a recent convert and still insecure about revealing her body to strangers, finds herself of mixed minds about the issue.
 The pressure of the magazine and the tension between the two becomes so great that it briefly looks like the marriage will not even take place at all.

 The big day finally arrives, amid much jitters and anxiety on all sides.
 All three weddings go off largely without a hitch, although Michael and Joanna raise eyebrows when, in defiance of Vivienne's rulings, they bare all (literally) in their wedding service.
-The winners are soon decided – Matt and Sam, which prompts a display of sour grapes on part of Josef and Isabelle.
+The winners are soon decided – Matt and Sam, which prompts a display of sour grapes from both Josef and Isabelle.
 The movie then briefly glimpses at the three couples a few months later, all of whom are adjusting to married life relatively happily.